-

 Which forms of consideration are most commonly used?

-The most commonly form of consideration is cash but is also possible to pay with credits and/or any type of asset that is susceptible of a monetary assessment (such as securities).
+The most common form of consideration in transactions is cash, but it is also possible to pay with credits and/or other assets that can be monetarily assessed, such as securities.

-Moreover, as mentioned in Question #4 above, closing accounts mechanisms used to prevail in private acquisitions or disposals of equity interests and assets in Brazil, although in recent years, we have seen an increase in the use of locked-box pricing mechanisms in Brazil.
+Moreover, as mentioned in Question #4 above, closing accounts mechanisms have traditionally been used in private acquisitions or disposals of equity interests and assets in Brazil.
+However, in recent years, there has been an increasing trend toward the use of locked-box pricing mechanisms.

 -